rbuerki/Data-Engineering-Nanodegree/4_AWS_Redshift_DWH_project/README.md

 The big difference to the first project (with a local postgres database) is, that the, much bigger, data is now distributed over different nodes.
 So you have to think about how to optimize the partitioning and table design.

 (Two demo notebooks are included to give some advice / background on this topic.
-They are not directly related to the project.)
+They are not directly related to the project.
+See also resources in the end of this Readme.)

 ## Input data